-A calculus-based introductory course in sound, electricity, magnetism, light and modern physics.
-Lecture and laboratory.
+This course is a calculus-based introductory course in sound, electricity, magnetism, light, and modern physics.
+The course has both a lecture and a laboratory component.
+Student will use the basic tools and techniques of physics.
+They will apply evidencebased problem-solving methods to benefit society.
 Pre- or co-requisite: MATH 161.
+Gen. Ed.
+Foundation: Scientific Inquiry.
 Students may not receive credit for PHYS 152 and PHYS 162.
 PHYS 161 and 162 may be taken in either order.